any-docs/css/content/reference/properties/anchor-name/index.md

 - `none`
   - The default value.
 Setting `anchor-name: none` on an element means that it is not defined as an anchor element.
 If the element was previously defined as an anchor and associated with a positioned element, setting `anchor-name: none` disassociates the two.

-- {{cssxref("dashed-ident")}}
+- `dashed-ident`
-  - One or more comma-separated arbitrary custom identifiers defining the name or names of the anchor, which can then be referenced in a {{cssxref("position-anchor")}} property.
+  - One or more comma-separated arbitrary custom identifiers defining the name or names of the anchor, which can then be referenced in a `position-anchor` property.

 ## Description

 To position an element relative to an anchor element, the positioned element requires three features: an association, a position, and a location.
-The `anchor-name` and {{cssxref("position-anchor")}} properties provide an explicit association.
+The `anchor-name` and `position-anchor` properties provide an explicit association.

 The anchor element accepts one or more `<dashed-ident>` anchor names set on it via the `anchor-name` property.
-When one of those names is then set as the value of the `position-anchor` property of an element that has its {{cssxref("position")}} set to `absolute` or `fixed`, the two elements are associated.
+When one of those names is then set as the value of the `position-anchor` property of an element that has its `position` set to `absolute` or `fixed`, the two elements are associated.
 The two elements become tethered by setting a location on the associated element relative to the anchor, making it an "anchor-positioned" element.

 If multiple anchor elements have the same anchor name set on them, and that name is referenced by the `position-anchor` property value of a positioned element, that positioned element will be associated with the last anchor element with that anchor name in the source order.

 Anchor positioning changes the [containing block](/guides/Display/Containing_block) of anchor-positioned elements, making its `position` relative to its anchor rather than to the nearest positioned ancestor element.

-To tether and place a positioned element in a specific location relative to an anchor element, an anchor positioning feature is needed, such as the {{cssxref("anchor()")}} function (set within an {{glossary("inset properties", "inset property's")}} value) or the {{cssxref("position-area")}} property.
+To tether and place a positioned element in a specific location relative to an anchor element, an anchor positioning feature is needed, such as the `anchor()` function (set within an {{glossary("inset properties", "inset property's")}} value) or the `position-area` property.

-You cannot associate a positioned element with an anchor element if the anchor is hidden, such as with {{cssxref("display", "display: none")}} or {{cssxref("visibility", "visibility: hidden")}}, or if the anchor is part of the [skipped contents](/guides/Containment/Using#skips_its_contents) of another element due to it having {{cssxref("content-visibility", "content-visibility: hidden")}} set on it.
+You cannot associate a positioned element with an anchor element if the anchor is hidden, such as with `display: none` or `visibility: hidden`, or if the anchor is part of the [skipped contents](/guides/Containment/Using#skips_its_contents) of another element due to it having `content-visibility: hidden` set on it.

 The `anchor-name` property is supported on all elements that generate a principal box.
-This means that [pseudo-elements](/en-US/docs/Web/CSS/Reference/Selectors/Pseudo-elements), including generated content created using {{cssxref("::before")}} and {{cssxref("::after")}}, and UI features like the [`range` input](/en-US/docs/Web/HTML/Reference/Elements/input/range) thumb ({{cssxref("::-webkit-slider-thumb")}}) can be anchor elements.
+This means that [pseudo-elements](/en-US/docs/Web/CSS/Reference/Selectors/Pseudo-elements), including generated content created using `::before` and `::after`, and UI features like the [`range` input](/en-US/docs/Web/HTML/Reference/Elements/input/range) thumb (`::-webkit-slider-thumb`) can be anchor elements.
 Pseudo elements are implicitly anchored to the same element as the pseudo-element's originating element, unless otherwise specified.

 For more information on anchor features and usage, see the [CSS anchor positioning](/guides/Anchor_positioning) module landing page and the [Using CSS anchor positioning](/guides/Anchor_positioning/Using) guide.